Dushess0/Solar-Simulation/env/README.md

-Directory where an environment should be stored
+Directory where compiled environment should be stored